NotuDocs vs PatientNotes.ai: Template-First Notes vs General AI Medical Scribe

 • Your practice is private pay or cash pay and HIPAA BAA compliance is not imposed by a payer or institution

-• You want to avoid session recording entirely and prefer a text-only workflow
+• You want to avoid session recording entirely and prefer a text-only, post-session workflow

-• $25 per month versus $50 per month is a meaningful budget difference for your practice
+• $25 per month versus $50 per month is a meaningful budget difference in your practice

 Decision Checklist